Cincy-bit/Monitor/README.md

 - Bitcoin miner monitoring for devices on your local network
 - Weather by ZIP code or coordinates
 - Built-in Nostr client with adjustable panes
+- Nostr Wallet Connect to zap posts, pay invoices, or any lightning address

 ## Requirements